verus-lang/verus-analyzer/CONTRIBUTING.md

 ```
 cargo xtask dist --client-patch-version 42
 ```
-which will cause a copy of the server to be places in `editors/code/server/` The number you pass in will be concatenated to "0.4" to form the extension's version number.
+which will cause a copy of the server to be placed in `editors/code/server/` The number you pass in will be concatenated to "0.4" to form the extension's version number.